 2. We request that UN Women acknowledges that the majority of prostitution is an outcome of trafficking and calls upon all states and UN agencies to reduce the vulnerabilities of women and girls that make them easy prey for traffickers.

-As citizens of countries including India, Nepal and Bangladesh we are surprised that UN Women could issue a note without consulting Member States or Civil Society representatives.
-Both the note and its subsequent clarification contradict international law, as detailed in the conventions and protocols mentioned above.
+As citizens of countries including India, Nepal and Bangladesh, we are surprised that UN Women could issue a note without consulting Member States or Civil Society representatives.
+Both the note and its subsequent clarification contradicts international law, as detailed in the conventions and protocols mentioned above.

 The Indian Immoral Traffic Prevention Act has been failing to protect girls and women from sex trafficking.
 It criminalizes and stigmatizes trafficking victims and allows the true perpetrators of crime – traffickers, pimps, johns – to exploit women and children with impunity.

 In 2012, you joined the members of Apne Aap Women Worldwide in a global call to change outdated policies and empower women and girls.
-We submitted your 10,000 signatures to the office of the president of India and the Ministry of Women and Child and received a letter back from the ministry, saying that our recommendations have been taken on.
+We submitted your 10,000 signatures to the office of the president of India and the Ministry of Women and Child and received a letter back from the ministry, saying that our recommendations had been taken on.
 Apne Aap has also been told told that our proposed amendment to ITPA has been seen by the Ministry of Women and Child Development and has been submitted to the Law Ministry for final drafting, before it goes to the cabinet for approval.
 It will then be put before Parliament.
-Two of our recommendations have been incorporated into the amendment: 1) Decriminalizing of women in prostitution; 2) More severe punishment for traffickers (up to 7 years in prison, 5 lakhs).
-Our third recommendation for punishment of johns has not been incorporated, so we will continue to campaign for this.
+Two of our recommendations have been incorporated into the amendment: 1) the decriminalization of women in prostitution; 2) more severe punishment for traffickers (up to 7 years in prison, 5 lakhs).
+Our third recommendation for the punishment of Johns has not been incorporated, so we will continue to campaign for this.